Ryan Murphy Says ‘Pose’ Season 3 ‘Officially Back In Production,’ Set To Release Next Spring

 “I watch the monitors sometimes [while directing] with tears in my eyes, realizing that these were the sort of stories that I was craving as a young person,” Mock told NPR last year about the FX series’ importance in the culture.

-Fans were quick to respond to the tease, as numerous people poured in their excitement about the upcoming season.
+Fans were quick to respond to the tease, as numerous people showed their excitement for the upcoming season.
 More than 29,000 users liked the post while over 800 commented, with many expressing their devotion with prayer hands, heart, and fire emoji.
-Others wrote in their thoughts thanking production team for moving forward, considering their affection for the show.
+Others thanked the production team for moving forward with the show.

-“OMGGG YAAASS,” gushed a fan, leaving numerous heart eyes emoji with their comment, signaling their enthusiasm.
+“OMGGG YAAASS,” gushed a fan, leaving numerous heart-eyes emoji with their comment.

 “I Can’t Wait, I Love The Show And The Amazing Billy Porter,” raved an admirer, commenting on the talent of one of the series’ central stars.

-As The Inquisitr reported back in May, Murphy also shared a clue for season 10 of his hit American Horror Story, posting a beachside photo detail to his Instagram feed.
+As The Inquisitr reported in May, Murphy also shared a clue for Season 10 of American Horror Story, posting a beachside photo detail on his Instagram feed.
 Numerous followers wrote in their guesses, with some theorizing about cryptids, mermaids, and other sea-related folklore or mystery stories.